YOUNG-bit/OpenGS-SLAM/README.md

 Abstract: *Recent advancements in 3D Gaussian Splatting have significantly improved the efficiency and quality of dense semantic SLAM.
 However, previous methods are generally constrained by limited-category pre-trained classifiers and implicit semantic representation, which hinder their performance in open-set scenarios and restrict 3D object-level scene understanding.
 To address these issues, we propose OpenGSSLAM, an innovative framework that utilizes 3D Gaussian representation to perform dense semantic SLAM in open-set environments.
 Our system integrates explicit semantic labels derived from 2D foundational models into the 3D Gaussian framework, facilitating robust 3D object-level scene understanding.
 We introduce Gaussian Voting Splatting to enable fast 2D label map rendering and scene updating.
 Additionally, we propose a Confidence-based 2D Label Consensus method to ensure consistent labeling across multiple views.
 Furthermore, we employ a Segmentation Counter Pruning strategy to improve the accuracy of semantic scene representation.
 Extensive experiments on both synthetic and real-world datasets demonstrate the effectiveness of our method in scene understanding, tracking, and mapping, achieving 10× faster semantic rendering and 2× lower storage costs compared to existing methods.*

-## Note

-This repository contains the code used in the paper "OpenGS-SLAM: Open-Set Dense Semantic SLAM with 3D Gaussian Splatting for Object-Level Scene Understanding".
-The full code will be released upon acceptance of the paper.

 ## Environments
 Install requirements